raymon-sun/vscode-git-history/README.md

 ![Usage](./assets/usage/search.gif)

-- search for hash in all commits and navigate to the location
+- Search for hash in all commits and navigate to the location
-- filter the commits by authors/message
+- Filter the commits by authors/message
-- switch to another branch or repo in your workspace
+- Switch to another branch or repo in your workspace
-- drag the header to set a comfortable size for columns
+- Drag the header to set a comfortable size for columns
-- and more,coming soon..
+- And more,coming soon..

 ## Release History